Crimson Circle (Loyola Marymount University)

 The Crimson Circle is a service organization at Loyola Marymount University under Student Affairs in the office of The Center for Service and Action.

 Mission

-Service, honor, brotherhood, tradition, and faith are the hallmarks of the Crimson Circle.
-Dating back to 1929, the Circle has always had a tradition of prestigious and diverse membership.
-The Circle dedicates their time and expresses many outstanding talents that contribute to serving Loyola Marymount University and the greater Los Angeles and World communities in a commitment to social justice.
-To be a Crimson is to be a man for and with others.
+The Crimson Circle is an organization founded in 1929, characterized by its emphasis on service, honor, brotherhood, tradition, and faith.
+It maintains a tradition of selective and diverse membership.
+The group engages in activities that support Loyola Marymount University and broader local and global communities, with a stated commitment to social justice.
+Its guiding principle is expressed in the phrase “men for and with others.

 History

 The Crimson Circle was established at Loyola University in 1929 to assist the Jesuit Dean of Students with the enforcement of the Student Conduct Code at student assemblies and at athletic events.
 Appointed by the Student Council, they administered public punishment to those students found guilty of infraction of the laws and traditions of the University.
 It was composed of fifteen men from the sophomore, junior and senior classes.
 Father Lorenzo M. Malone, SJ, was the first moderator.

 As Loyola University continued to develop and its needs changed, the purpose of Crimson Circle also changed and developed.
 By the 1940s, Crimson Circle shed its responsibilities in enforcing the Student Conduct Code and became an honor society.

 During the 1960s, Crimson Circle began to resemble the organization it is today.
 Crimson Circle became a service organization committed to the University to promote programs of the Associated Students of Loyola University, the President's Office, University Relations, and Admissions.

 Today, Crimson Circle's mission is to serve at Loyola Marymount University and the surrounding communities of Los Angeles.
 Since its foundation, members of Crimson Circle have been recognized for leadership, loyalty, generous service, good academic standing, and high spirit.

 The uniform colors of Crimson Circle remain crimson and grey, reflecting the old school colors of Loyola University.
 Crimson Circle is composed of 35 sophomore, junior, and senior men.
 Its current President is John Kassabian.

 Moderators of Crimson Circle have included: Fr.
 Al Kilp, SJ; Fr.
 James Erps, SJ; and Fr.
 Wayne Negrete, SJ.
 Fr.
 Richard Robin, SJ.
 Its current moderator and chaplain is Fr.
 Sean Dempsey, SJ.

 The Crimson Circle remains an important part of the Jesuit history and tradition at Loyola Marymount University.